Rev. Adam Banks

 In serving First Baptist Church, Pastor Adam helped lead the congregation through a season of discernment and self-understanding, with the congregation eventually deciding to become Welcoming and Affirming in May of 2018.
 Another result of this process of discernment was to be more proactive in opening the doors of the church to different organizations and community partners, providing a space where important gatherings can take place.

-Adam is married to his lovely wife Olivia and they, along with their son James and dog Simba, have planted roots in Springfield.
+Adam is married to his lovely wife Olivia and they, along with their sons James and Henry, and dog Simba, have planted roots in Springfield.